deepeshdm/WingedNotes/README.md

 npm install
 ```

-3. Configure Firestore database on Firebase and set configs as Environment Variables.
+3. Configure Firestore database on Firebase and set configs as Environment Variables in Nextjs app
 ```
 # .env.local